 PlanetScale and Koyeb

-PlanetScale is a MySQL-compatible serverless database that combines the reliability of MySQL with the scaling power of Vitess, a technology originally developed at YouTube to solve their scaling issue and is today used by the likes of Slack and GitHub.
+PlanetScale (opens in a new tab) is a MySQL-compatible serverless database that combines the reliability of MySQL with the scaling power of Vitess (opens in a new tab).
+Vitess is a technology originally developed at YouTube to solve their scaling issue and is used today by the likes of Slack (opens in a new tab) and GitHub (opens in a new tab).

 Using a PlanetScale database lets you benefit from powerful features like horizontal sharding, non-blocking schema changes, and data branching without having to implement them.
 Plus, you can deploy your PlanetScale database in multiple regions to keep data near your application servers.